vistadataproject/vistadataproject.github.io/demo/index.md

 * cd to the _nodeVista/setup/_ directory

-* if you have installed nodeVISTA before, then clear out your current setup ...
+* if you have installed nodeVISTA , then clear out your current setup ...

    ```
    $ vagrant destroy